MontelioneLab/AISAR/docs/quickstart.md

 ## 6. Perform PCA and Clustering

-In Rstudio, first set the working directory to the folder containing data_runs and then open the script:
+In Rstudio, first set the working directory to data_runs/ and then open the script:

 ```
 dmPCAClustering.R